Interested in our top 10 AWS security tips?

-So far, we’ve looked at locking down root credentials and implementing layered firewall policies and whilst applications running on your AWS instances will be more resilient to attack from malicious software and users, there is more you can do we need to turn our attention to the instances themselves.
+So far, we‘ve looked at locking down root credentials and implementing layered firewall policies, and whilst applications running on your AWS instances will be more resilient to attacks from malicious software and users, there is more you can do by turning your attention to the instances themselves.

 It‘s imperative that you have an ongoing monitoring activity as part of your overall AWS implementation strategy.
 Monitoring each of your instances ensure that you are alerted to potential intrusions that have made it past your firewall.